taehyeok-jang/taehyeok-jang.github.io/content/authors/admin/_index.md

 I am a Master’s student at Georgia Tech, advised by [Prof. Kexin Rong](https://kexinrong.github.io/).

-My current research focuses on **developing video query systems for spatial-temporal events indexing and retreival**.
-More broadly, I am interested in **database, data infrastructure** and **large-scale distributed systems**.
+My research focuses on **developing video query systems for spatial-temporal events indexing and retreival**.
+Broadly, I am interested in **database, data infrastructure** and **large-scale distributed systems**.

-Before joining Georgia Tech, I worked 5+ years as a backend engineer at Coupang and LINE Corp, where I helped to build and scale services handling half-million transactions and serving hundreds of millions of users.
+Before joining Georgia Tech, I worked 5+ years as a backend engineer at Coupang and LINE Corp, where I contributed to build and scale services handling half-million transactions and serving hundreds of millions of users.